zhenyuWang/frontend-study-book/English/Vue/Getting-Started/Quick-Start.md

 To start a local HTTP server, first make sure you have Node.js installed, then run npx serve from the command line in the same directory where your HTML file is.
 You can also use any other HTTP server that can serve static files with the correct MIME types.

 You may have noticed that the imported component's template is inlined as a JavaScript string.
 If you are using VS Code, you can install the `es6-string-html` extension and prefix the strings with a `/*html*/` comment to get syntax highlighting for them.

+## Next Steps​
+If you skipped the Introduction, we strongly recommend reading it before moving on to the rest of the documentation.